jameskins-svg/Data-Tools-Final-Project/README.md

 ### DB Schema

-- The DB is made up of 3 tables.
-Eaach table has 5 entries.
+- The DB is made up of 4 tables.
 - To create the table, you will need a schema as shown below:
 ```sql
 -- Create Patients table
 CREATE TABLE Patients (